How to Spend One Day in Vienna | Itinerary + TOP Things to Do

 Getting around Vienna

-The city center of Vienna is entirely walkable and nothing is more than a 20 minute walk away.
-The compact layout plays a huge factor in successfully seeing all the main sights in a quick day trip to Vienna.
-The U-Bahn (metro) and tram also connects many of the tourist sights.
+The compact layout plays a considerable factor in successfully seeing all the main sights during your one day in Vienna.
+The U-Bahn (metro) and tram also connect many of the tourist sights.

 Jake and I loved riding around Vienna.
-There are plenty of bike lanes and the city felt very bike friendly.
+There are plenty of bike lanes and the city felt very bike-friendly.

 Start your day trip to Vienna with a city center Walking Tour